-During the nine months ended October 31, 2018, there were no changes to the Company's risk exposure other than the current litigation as detailed in Note 12 of the Company's Financial Statements, or to the Company's policies for risk management.
+During the year ended January 31, 2019, there were no changes to the Company's risk exposure other than the litigation as detailed above in the Company's policies for risk management.

 Capital Management

 The Company's objectives when managing capital are to ensure that there are adequate capital resources to safeguard the Company's ability to continue as a going concern and maintain adequate levels of funds to support the acquisition, exploration and development of exploration and evaluation assets such that it can continue to provide returns to shareholders and benefits for other stakeholders.